superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 Finally, KG's aren't perfect; they have knowledge gaps and need updating.
 Flywheel Learning can make up for KG knowledge gaps through live system analysis, and handle continuous, large volume data updates to keep the KG current.
 Flywheel learning thus enables the co-evolution of KGs and LLMs to achieve better reasoning, accuracy, and relevance in language AI applications.

 The partnership of KGs and embeddings provides the building blocks moving language AI to true comprehension — conversation agents that understand context and history, recommendation engines that discern subtle preferences, and search systems that synthesize accurate answers by connecting facts.
-As we continue to improve our solutions to the challenges of constructing high-quality knowledge graphs, benchmarking, noise handling, and more, a key role will no doubt be played by hybrid techniques combining symbolic and neural approaches.
+As we continue to improve our solutions to the challenges of constructing high-quality Knowledge Graphs, benchmarking, noise handling, and more, a key role will no doubt be played by hybrid techniques combining symbolic and neural approaches.